go-lang-plugin-org/go-lang-idea-plugin/README.md

 ## Bumping or +1 or me as well comments

-As annoying as things might be when they don't work, please don't comment with "bump", "+1", "same for me" or other form of comments which is not relevant for either better identifying the issue providing a solution to it.
+As annoying as things might be when they don't work, please don't comment with "bump", "+1", "same for me" or another form of comments which is not relevant for either better identifying the issue providing a solution to it.

-If you want to mark that the said issue is meaningful for you, go ahead and contact Github support to add a issue voting feature to the repositories by writing them here: https://github.com/contact
+If you want to mark that the said issue is meaningful for you, go ahead and contact Github support to add an issue voting feature to the repositories by writing them here: https://github.com/contact

 Contributions are always welcomed and we'll do our best to help you out to add